 This is a newer type of scan, and is only available in very special circumstances.
 The scanner sits outside your child’s head and measures their brain activity.
 It can tell which parts of your child’s brain are active during a certain task.

-Other types of assessment might be done, depending on the type of epilepsy, and the type of problems, your child has.
+Your child might have some other types of assessments, depending on the type of epilepsy, and problems they have.
 These assessments might include some of the following:

 - Speech and language